 Myra Ellen JenkinsIn 1967, however, the statute creating the State Commission on Historic Sites (now the Cultural Properties Review Committee), also designated the person who held the position of "senior archivist" at the State Records Center and Archives as the "state historian" for purposes of the act.
 (Chapter 7, Laws of New Mexico, 1967).
 This position was held by Dr. Myra Ellen Jenkins.

 In 1969, extending the 1967 statute, the New Mexico Legislature created the "Cultural Properties Act."
 This act cited the historical and cultural heritage of the state as one of the state's most valued and important assets.
 This statute identified the state historian as one of two statutory members of the CPRC.
 Apparently to reflect position or title changes at the State Records Center and Archives, the state historian was identified in section 12 of the act as the State Record's Center and Archives Administrative Deputy.
 Since 1969, the state historian has remained as the only statutory member of the CPRC.

 Within the State Records Center and Archives, the Division of Historical Services was established on January 1, 1971 to provide services, formerly carried out by the Archives Division.
 The separation of activities was necessitated by the increased demand for historical services by state agencies and elected officials.
 Historical services included the interpretation of historical documents, expert testimony, the presentation of factual information on the history of New Mexico, and consultation and/or review of historical articles published by state agencies.
 Nine months later, Historical Services and Archival Services were combined.
 Dr. Jenkins held the position until 1980 when she retired.
-At this point, Mr. Hilario Romero was hired in an interim capacity.
+At this point, Mr. Hilario Romero became state historian.